One in the Chamber: Filming

 It was filmed in Romania in 25 days from July 7 and August 1, 2011.

 Casting

 Billy Murray was confirmed to join the cast on July 4, 2011.

 Release

 Marketing

 The trailer for the film was released on June 27, 2012.
 The first clip from the film was released on July 23, 2012.

 Home media

 The DVD was released by Anchor Bay Entertainment in Region 1 on August 21, 2012, and Region 2 on August 27.

 Reception

 Critical response

 The film received mildly positive reviews.
-Movie Ramblings said "One In The Chamber is a perfectly serviceable thriller – just don’t expect too much."
-Very Aware said "It’s certainly not the worst thing you’ll ever put in your Blu-ray player, but put it in your Blu-ray player you should."
-The Other View said "At best, give it a rental before you buy, but I think it’s worth it."
-We Got This Covered said "is a good example of how to make a good straight-to-DVD film."
+Movie Ramblings said "One In The Chamber is a perfectly serviceable thriller – just don't expect too much."
+Very Aware said "It's certainly not the worst thing you'll ever put in your Blu-ray player, but put it in your Blu-ray player you should."
+The Other View said "At best, give it a rental before you buy, but I think it's worth it."